jed/rndr.me/README.md

 [![Build Status](https://travis-ci.org/jed/rndr.png?branch=master)](https://travis-ci.org/jed/rndr)

 rndr is a tiny http server that eats urls and poops html.
-It evaluates each incoming url in a [PhantomJS](http://phantomjs.org) headless browser window, and outputs the html of the resulting DOM.
+It has only one dependency, [PhantomJS](http://phantomjs.org), which it uses evaluate each incoming url in a  headless browser window, and output the html of the resulting DOM.

 Having an easy, framework-agnostic way to create html snapshots helps solve two problems in single-page app deployment: